European Inter-University Centre for Human Rights and Democratisation: Extracurricular

 EIUC organises The Venice School of Human Rights for postgraduate students from all academic backgrounds, The Venice Academy of Human Rights for advanced students and worldwide distinguished experts, and a series of advanced training courses dedicated to helping officials of international organisations, field personnel, and E.MA graduates transfer academic and institutional expertise into the public sphere.

 Venue

 The venue is the Benedictine Monastery of San Nicolò al Lido, situated on the lagoon side of the Lido di Venezia, conceded by the City of Venice in 1998 and became the seat of E.MA in 2002 with the establishment of the EIUC.
 The monastery was founded in the 11th century and transformed into a Renaissance cloister in the 16th century.
-After the suppression of the Benedictine order in 1770, the monastery was re-opened by Franciscan monks for educational purposes.
+After the Republic of Venice suppressed the Benedictine order in 1770, the monastery was re-opened by Franciscan monks for educational purposes.

 International Research Projects

 The EIUC participates in different international research projects (such as FRAME), it regularly organises high level conferences, seminars and workshops on the latest scientific and academic developments, and it is a member of the Association of Human Rights Institutions (AHRI).
-In March 2007, EIUC launched a series entitled “EIUC Studies on Human Rights and Democratisation” published by Cambridge University Press.
+In March 2007, EIUC launched a series entitled "EIUC Studies on Human Rights and Democratisation" published by Cambridge University Press.